We’re getting fundamental, taking things back to basics. And what could be more basic than bloody avocado on toast?

 The avocado toast at Kin & Co is nothing short of explosive.
-They take the staple to a new height with edamame beans, a honey roasted lemon wedge and a sprinkling of sumac and black, volcanic salt.
+They take the staple to a new height with edamame beans, chevre, a honey roasted lemon wedge and a sprinkling of sumac and black volcanic salt.
 We highly recommend adding poached eggs.

 The Corner Store Café

-My Mistress is perfect for a cheeky little Rendezvous.
-That’s what their avo smash goes by, and it makes sense since this is one breakfast date that will quickly become a long-standing meeting for it’s purity of smashed avo on sourdough with feta, olive oil, lemon and fresh basil.
+My Mistress is perfect for a cheeky little rendezvous.
+That’s what their avo smash goes by, and it makes sense since this is one breakfast date that will quickly become a long-standing meeting for it’s purity of smashed avo on sourdough with labneh, olive oil, lemon, fresh tomatoes and dukkah.

 Their main focus may be specialty coffee but when it comes to food Day Made just does simple stuff spectacularly well.
 Ergo, their avo smash on the thickest, crunchiest toast with a poached egg and the best part of a whole avocado, plus lemon myrtle oil and herb trimmings.

-The aptly named Banksy at She Bangs is a vibrant smash that about as close to an artistic statement as avo can probably be.
-With a smatter of spiced almond and walnut dust and generous drizzles of the house-made balsamic glaze, this grungy rebel really hits the spot on a Saturday morning.
+The avo toast at She Bangs is a vibrant smash that about as close to an artistic statement as avocado can probably be.
+With grilled halloumi, fruit salsa, balsamic, and a smatter of chilli dust served atop a charcoal sourdough, this grungy rebel really hits the spot on a Saturday morning.

 These guys made their name sprucing up boring breakfasts, and their avocado on toast is no exception.
-Seated on dark and crispy pumpkin loaf, Morning After’s chunky avo segments are offset by creamy mozzarella, edamame beans, enoki mushrooms and a final zest of lemon.
+Seated on dark and crispy pumpkin loaf, Morning After’s chunky avo segments are offset by creamy labneh, pickled onions, za'atar and a final drizzle of paprika oil.

 Understanding the emotional attachment we have to our avo and our toast, Scout’s contribution to the toastsphere is a blank canvas and totally customisable.
 Their avo dollop comes with your basic congress of joys, feta, herbs, olive oil, lemon, plus the option to add any one of their sides from Kaiser bacon, eggs and haloumi to cheesy potato bake, roast mushrooms, and even more avocado.

 This hearty farm feed is exactly what you need to start your day in the urban wild.
-King Arthur serves their avocado on grain bread with spiced labneh and house-made harissa for a smoky, singeing experience first thing.
+King Arthur serves their avocado on house made harissa garlic bread with pickled cauliflower and smoked labneh for a singeing experience first thing.

 If you’re after something a bit different Goodness Gracious has renovated the avo toast well beyond the norm.
-Theirs comes with macadamia and turmeric cauliflower puree, coconut, and lime for a super refreshing twist that’ll silence anyone who tells you ‘you can make avo on toast at home’.
+Theirs comes with baba ganoush, labneh, and falafel crumb for a Middle Eastern slant that’ll silence anyone who tells you ‘you can make avo on toast at home’.

 The Single Guys Coffee Co.

 Big fans of not overthinking it are the Single Guys in Kenmore.
-Brunches here are an idyllic, leisurely time made all the more idyllic and leisurely with a serve of their classic avo on toast with feta and rocket.
+Brunches here are an idyllic, leisurely time made all the more idyllic and leisurely with a serve of their classic avo on toast with feta and watercress, dukkah and lemon oil.
 Goes down marvellously with a side order of their spectacular java.

 Neighbourhood’s Rainworth General

 Like a work of art on the plate and in my chops, Rainworth General’s avo toast is a good-looking feast.
-They generally offer a few different iterations but at the moment we’re digging black sesame and pomegranate to go with the avocado coil.
+At the moment we’re digging the chevre, roast hazelnuts, apple cider, and fresh garden herbs to go with the avo on crispy pumpkin sourdough.

 Lokal + Co

 Not even Scandinavian cafes are immune to the intense allure of avocado in the mornings.
-That said, Lokal + Co isn’t about to do a standard avo smash, theirs comes on quinoa sourdough with some added flair from glazed eggplant, pomegranate and black sesame.
+That said, Lokal + Co isn’t about to do a standard avo smash, theirs comes on quinoa sourdough with some added flair from kale and pepita pesto and parmesan.